EladBet/angular-styleguide/README.md

  These styles are based on [angular-styleguide](//github.com/johnpapa/angular-styleguide.git)  by [@John_Papa](//twitter.com/john_papa) and my development experience with [Angular](//angularjs.org),  and working in a team.

-The purpose of this style guide is to provide guidance on building and improving quiliup applications by showing the conventions we use and, more importantly, why we choose them.
+The purpose of this style guide is to provide guidance on building and improving quiliup applications by showing the conventions we used ,and more importantly, why we choose them.

 ## Table of Contents

   1. [Single Responsibility](#single-responsibility)
   1. [Modules](#modules)
   1. [Controllers](#controllers)
+  1. [SVG Icons] (#svg-icons)
   1. [Services](#services)
   1. [Factories](#factories)
   1. [Data Services](#data-services)